 Two positions are available on a competitive basis each year in the International Colon and Rectal Surgery Fellowship at Mayo Clinic in Rochester, Minnesota.

 To be eligible for the International Colon and Rectal Surgery Fellowship in Rochester, Minnesota, you must have successfully completed a general surgery residency program.
-If you are an international medical graduate who has completed your general surgery residency outside the United States or Canada, you are eligible to apply for this one-year nonaccredited fellowship.
+If you are an international medical graduate who has completed your general surgery residency outside of the United States or outside of an Accreditation Council for Graduate Medical Education (ACGME) program in Canada, you are eligible to apply for this one-year nonaccredited fellowship.

 Also see general admissions requirements for Mayo Clinic School of Graduate Medical Education.